bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 For the options parameters, we refer to [Newton](@ref).

 It is important to note that for improved performances, a function implementing the expression of the **hessian** should be provided.
 This is by far the fastest.
-Reader interested in this advanced usage should look at the code `example/chan.jl` of the tutorial [Temperature model (Simplest example)](@ref).
+Reader interested in this advanced usage should look at the code `example/chan.jl` of the tutorial [Temperature model](@ref temperature).

 ## Codim 2 continuation